-This week I caught up with Alex Ramon from San Francisco to chat about the current state of magic, the entertainment industry and what he's doing during the shutdown.
+This week I caught up with Alex Ramon from San Francisco to chat about performing virtually, the current state of magic, the entertainment industry and what he's doing during the pandemic.

 Alex Ramon "Believe in Magic"

 Source: Alex Ramon Website www.alexramonmagic.com

 Alex Ramon has mesmerized millions around the world with his magic, which has been described as, “Mystifying” by The New York Times and “Mind-Bending” by the Los Angeles Times.
 For over 2 years Alex headlined his show ‘Illusion Fusion,’ at the Horizon Resort Casino in South Lake Tahoe.
 His show became the #1 attraction in Tahoe on both YELP and TripAdvisor.

 Alex is a recipient of the Milbourne Christopher “Illusionist Award” becoming 1 of 20 magicians in history with this recognition.
 He was the “Magical Zingmaster” for Ringling Bros. and Barnum & Bailey circus, and is the first magician to be the star of The Greatest Show on Earth.
 Alex toured the globe as the star of Disney Live!
 “Mickey’s Magic Show” performing on 4 continents in 14 countries.
 At age 18 Alex Ramon received the coveted Lance Burton Award and was named “National Stage Magic Champion” by the World Magic Seminar in Las Vegas.
 He’s been seen on the CW’s “Penn & Teller Fool Us” and has made Whoopi Goldberg levitate on ABC’s “The VIEW.”

 CLIP: Alex Ramon shares how his birthday turned into this unique challenge and how he changed with COVID-19